CollinHeist/TitleCardMaker/docs/getting_started/creating_cards.md

     the example Series, but instead _all_ (or large portions) of your Series.
     Review [Creating the First Sync](./first_sync/index.md) for a reminder on how to create Syncs.

+    See the [User Guide](../user_guide/index.md) for detailed guides on each part of TCM.